-- Describe the overall strategy, methodology, and analyses to be used to accomplish the specific aims of the project. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project is in the early stages of development, describe any strategy to establish feasibility, and address the management of any high risk aspects of the proposed work. - Preliminary Studies.
+- Describe the study design, methods and analysis to be used to accomplish the specific aims of the project. - Discuss potential problems, alternative strategies, and benchmarks for success anticipated to achieve the aims. - If the project involves developing an educational innovation, describe the feasibility and acceptability outcomes that will be measured. - If the project involves developing and/or evaluating a novel assessment instrument, or application of an established assessment instrument to a new context, describe the planned approach to collecting validity evidence, and the sources that will be included in the evidence (content validity, response process validity, internal structure, relationship to other variables, and consequences). - Preliminary Studies.
 Include information on Preliminary Studies.
-Discuss the PD/PI's preliminary studies, data, and or experience pertinent to this application.
+Discuss the PD/PD's preliminary studies, data and/or experience pertinent to this application.
 Preliminary data can be an essential part of a research grant application and help to establish the likelihood of success of the proposed project.